AlexanderShelyugov/Request_Blocker/README.md

 ### Explanation

-Since we have a hypothetical high-load application we need to tune counters' read AND write operations.
+💭 Since we have a hypothetical high-load application we need to tune counters' read AND write operations.

-Since reads and writes are 1-1 we should focus on writes.
+Since reads and writes are 1-1 for counters, we should focus on writes.

 The best known way to optimize write operations is **sharding**.